cosbeyr/Data-Dilemmas/week-two/notes1.md

 - conclusion: shift in thinking required
     - problem fundamentally scoped around security? improve interface
     - others? broadening definition of the task to change the assumptions involved --> new design opportunities
+    - I AGREE COMPLETELY WITH THIS NOTE ON ASSUMPTIONS, AS DESIGNERS WE ARE TYPICALLY TOO NARROWMINDED -- BROADENING LEADS TO BRINING MORE PEOPLE TO THE CONVERSATION